87tana/SemanticSegmentation-in-Medical-Imaging/README.md

-# Image-Segmentation on MRI dataset
+# U_Net Convolutional NN for medical Image Segmentation

 Exploration of the Dataset
 Creation of the Datasets and Dataloader classes